scarpe-team/scarpe-wasm/README.md

 Using Scarpe you can turn a few lines of code into a small GUI application.

-The Wasm display library for Scarpe was initially written by Giovanni Borgh, and adopted by the Scarpe team generally.
+The Wasm display library for Scarpe was initially written by Giovanni Borgh, and adopted by the Scarpe team.

 Scarpe-Wasm is under very active development.
 You should expect everything about it to change rapidly, with limited stability, for the foreseeable future.
 If you want to use it for yourself, consider forking it or joining the team in developing it.